shane030716/mysql/Errors/Error_Code_2014.md

 Running a stored procedure.

 For some reason, we got this error.
-Any following statements we ran will return this error no matter what.
+Any following statements we ran returned this error no matter what.

-Quiting the program (MySQLWOrkbench in my case) and restarting will resolve temporarily, but as long as we run the same stored procedure, we got the error again.
+Quitting the program (MySQLWOrkbench in my case) and restarting it resolved it temporarily, but as long as we ran the same stored procedure, we got the error again.

 ### Solution: